FIIT-IAU/IAU-course/conditions.md

-# Inteligentná analýza údajov - Intelligent Data Analysis
+# Intelligent Data Analysis
-**Typ štúdia:** bakalárske
+**Study Type:** Bachelor's
-**Počet kreditov:** 6
+**Credits:** 6
-**Semester:** zimný
+**Semester:** Winter
-**Prednášky, Cvičenie**

-## Podmienky na absolvovanie predmetu
+**Lectures, Exercises**

+## Course Completion Requirements
-Cvičenie a projekt vo dvojiciach: **max.
-60% = 60 bodov**
+Exercises and group project (in pairs): **max.
+60% = 60 points**

-Projekt:
+Project:
-1. fáza - Prieskumná analýza: 15%
+1. Phase - Exploratory Analysis: 15%
-2. fáza - Predspracovanie údajov: 15%
+2. Phase - Data Preprocessing: 15%
-3. fáza - Strojové učenie: 20%
+3. Phase - Machine Learning: 20%

-Aktivity v rámci cvičení: 10%
+Activities during exercises: 10%

-Skúška (písomná): **max.
-40% = 40 bodov**
+Exam (written): **max.
+40% = 40 points**

-## Ďalšie podmienky pre úspešné absolvovanie predmetu:
-Ďalšie podmienky pre úspešné absolvovanie predmetu:
-1. aktívna účasť na cvičeniach
-2. vypracovanie projektu v akceptovateľnej kvalite, jeho odovzdanie a prezentovanie podľa harmonogramu
-3. získanie aspoň 30% (bodov) z celkového hodnotenia počas semestra
-4. získanie aspoň 20% (bodov) z celkového hodnotenia zo skúšky
-5. získanie aspoň 56% (bodov) v súčte z celkového hodnotenia za semester a skúšku podľa platnej klasifikačnej stupnice na FIIT STU

-V prípade nedodržania termínu na odovzdanie jednotlivých fáz projektu a aktivít do systému AIS bude možné danú fázu odovzdať do 7 dní s 50% penalizáciou.
-Neskoršie odovzdanie nebude možné.
-Neodovzdanie niektorej z fáz projektu a aktivít bude mať za následok nesplnený predpoklad na skúšku (N).

-Pre absolvovanie predmetu zároveň platia všeobecné podmienky absolvovania a hodnotenia predmetov.
-Hodnotenie študenta je súčet získaných bodov za cvičenie, projekt, aktivity a za skúšku.

-- Ak študent získa najmenej 92 bodov je hodnotený klasifikačným stupňom A,
-- ak získa najmenej 83 bodov je hodnotený klasifikačným stupňom B,
-- ak získa najmenej 74 bodov je hodnotený klasifikačným stupňom C,
-- ak získa najmenej 65 bodov je hodnotený klasifikačným stupňom D,
-- ak získa najmenej 56 bodov je hodnotený klasifikačným stupňom E,
-- ak získa menej ako 56 bodov je hodnotený klasifikačným stupňom FX.

-Za samozrejmosť sa považuje dodržiavanie etiky a morálky, rovnako aj rešpektovanie zákonov, pravidiel korektnosti a čestnosti.
-Ak sa ho dopustíte, automaticky znamená neúspešné ukončenie predmetu (FX) a podnet na disciplinárnu komisiu.
+## Additional Conditions for Successful Course Completion:
+Additional conditions for successfully passing the course:
+1. Active participation in exercises
+2. Completing the project at an acceptable quality, submitting it, and presenting it according to the schedule
+3. Gaining at least 30% (points) from the total evaluation during the semester
+4. Gaining at least 20% (points) from the total exam evaluation
+5. Achieving at least 56% (points) in total from the semester and exam evaluation according to the valid grading scale at FIIT STU

+If the deadline for submitting individual project phases or activities to the AIS system is missed, it will be possible to submit the respective phase within 7 days with a 50% penalty.
+Late submission beyond this will not be possible.
+Failure to submit any phase of the project or activities will result in an unmet prerequisite for the exam (grade N).

+General conditions for course completion and evaluation apply.
+A student's grade will be the sum of points earned from exercises, the project, activities, and the exam.

+- If a student earns at least 92 points, they will receive an A grade
+- If a student earns at least 83 points, they will receive a B grade
+- If a student earns at least 74 points, they will receive a C grade
+- If a student earns at least 65 points, they will receive a D grade
+- If a student earns at least 56 points, they will receive an E grade
+- If a student earns less than 56 points, they will receive an FX grade.

+Adherence to ethics and morality is considered a standard, as is compliance with laws, fairness, and honesty.
+Violations will automatically result in course failure (FX) and a referral to the disciplinary committee.